 Living in the Present

-Guilt is another common theme connected to the past and future.
-We might believe that one ought to value a thing because:
+Guilt is another common theme that freezes us in the past or the future.
+We might believe that we ought to value a thing because:

 - Someone else once valued it.